Difference Between Cross Pads and Cartridge Rolls Skip to content

 Features Of Cross Pads

-• Distinctive style: cross pads are renowned for their distinctive style.
+• Unique style: cross pads have a unique design.
 Its cross-pattern design will facilitate effective material removal and a smooth finish.

 • Flexible: Because cross pads are so flexible, they may be used with ease in curved and small areas.